Curbside Classic: 1994 Chevrolet Impala SS Station Wagon – Factory-Built Unicorn

 1994 Chevrolet Impala SS station wagon

 The wagon is actually an improvement over the production Impala SS in two important ways.
 One is the engine, an LT4.
 The LT4 was a version of the LT1 that had numerous enhancements including different camshaft, intake manifold, cylinders heads and more, good for a rating of 330hp and 340lb-ft (thought to be underrated, stock LT1 260hp/330 lb-ft).
-Since the LT4 was first offered in Corvettes in the 1996 model year, it’s not clear when exactly this car was constructed by GM.
-My guess would be that it was a pre-production engine put into a then-current year Caprice wagon.
+Since the LT4 was first offered in Corvettes in the 1996 model year.
+I’m not sure when the SS wagon was created, but it must have been after the LT4 was developed. (edit: according to Thrasher the car was put together by GM around 1998.)

 The other upgrade can be seen in the photo below.
 For fun, you can examine the picture before moving on to the text and see if you can quickly identify it…